whatwg/streams/README.md

 The exact strategy for applying backpressure can be a quite subtle matter, and will depend on whether you want your stream API to present a pull- or push-based interface.
 Assuming a pull-based stream interface, the most naïve backpressure strategy is:

-- When adapting pull sources, pull data when requested, but never proactively.
+- _When the stream is based on a pull source:_
+  - When a consumer signals it is ready to read data from the stream object, pull data from the source into the stream's internal buffer so that it can be read.
+  - Never load data into the stream from the source before the user signals interest.
+- _When the stream is based on a push source:_
-- When adapting push sources, send a start signal when data is requested, and once the data arrives, send a stop signal.
+  - When a consumer signals it is ready to read data from the stream object, send a start signal to the source.
+  - Once the data arrives, store it in the stream's internal buffer so it can be read, and send a stop signal to the source.

 These strategies are enough for a generic case, but performance wins can be had by allowing some in-memory buffering, limited by a specified *high water mark*.
 This more advanced strategy consists of:

+- _When the stream is based on a pull source:_
+  - Proactively pull data from the source into the stream's internal buffer, even before the consumer signals that it wants to read from the stream object.
-- When adapting pull sources, proactively pull data into an internal buffer until it accumulates to the high water mark, so that it is available immediately when requested.
-Once the buffer is drained, resume proactively pulling in data.
+  - Do so until the pulled data accumulates up to the stream's high water mark.
+This makes the data available immediately when requested by consumers of the stream.
+  - After the consumer reads all of the data from the internal buffer, we say that the buffer is drained; in this event, go back to proactively pulling data into the buffer from the source.
+- _When the stream is based on a push source:_
+  - Send a start signal to the source immediately, even before the consumer signals that it wants to read from the stream object.
-- When adapting push sources, send a start signal immediately, and accumulate data as it arrives until it reaches the high water mark.
-When it does so, send the stop signal.
-Once the buffer is drained, send the start signal again.
+  - As data is pushed from the source, accumulate it in the stream's internal buffer, up to the high water mark.
+Once the high  water mark is reached, send a stop signal to the source.
+  - After the stream's buffer is drained, send a start signal to the source.

 You can introduce an even more advanced strategy by adding a *low water mark*, which modifies the above by resuming data collection once the buffer reaches the low water mark instead of once the buffer is entirely drained.